markusheimerl/mlp/README.md

 \end{align*}
 $$

 The input transformation matrix $W_1$ maps input features to hidden representations, the output projection matrix $W_2$ transforms activated hidden states to outputs, and the residual matrix $W_3$ provides direct input-output connections.
-The swish activation $H\sigma(H)$ interpolates between linear and nonlinear regimes, yielding the following backward pass through the chain rule, where $\odot$ denotes elementwise multiplication:
+The swish activation $H\sigma(H)$ interpolates between linear and nonlinear regimes, yielding the following backward pass for each layer through the chain rule, where $\odot$ denotes elementwise multiplication:

 $$
 \begin{align*}